ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2023TrustFundAnnualReports.md

 (FY2019-23)

 **Image Description:**
+The image is a section from an annual development report titled "Interconnected Challenges and Solutions."

+Layout and Key Elements:
+- At the top, the title "Interconnected Challenges and Solutions" is displayed in bold black text centered on a white background.
-The image features a report section titled "Interconnected Challenges and Solutions" at the top in bold, black text.
-Below the title, there is a horizontal green bar with a white icon on the left side depicting a globe with a plant and heat waves, symbolizing climate or environmental themes.
+- Below the title, there is a horizontal band divided into two parts:
+  - The left part is a solid green square containing a white icon of a globe with leaves, representing environmental or climate-related themes.
+  - The right part is a lighter green rectangle without icons or text.

-Beneath this green bar, the main content is displayed with a prominent statistic in large, bold, green text: "42%".
-Next to the percentage, in black text, it says: "of climate-related IBRD/IDA trust fund RE disbursements supports countries impacted by FCV."
+- Beneath this band, there is a bold numerical figure "42%" in large green font.
+- Next to the 42%, in black text, the statement reads: "of climate-related IBRD/IDA trust fund RE disbursements supports countries impacted by FCV."

-Below this main statement, there is a note indicating the fiscal years covered, written as "(FY2019–23)".
+- At the bottom of the text, there is a small note in parentheses: "(FY2019–23)," indicating the fiscal years covered by the data.

-The layout is clean and organized, with emphasis on the percentage figure and its context within climate-related funding and countries affected by FCV (fragility, conflict, and violence).
+The overall design uses green tones to emphasize the environment and climate-related focus of the data, highlighting the percentage of financial disbursements supporting countries affected by fragility, conflict, and violence (FCV).
 ```
 ![Image 2](images/2023TrustFundAnnualReports_p19_img2.png)